NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 };
 ```

-Each of the categories defines a function that imports a module with your hook handlers.
-Hardhat will call that function the first time each instance of the Hardhat Runtime Environment needs to run one of the hooks in that category, avoiding the cost of loading the module until it's actually needed.
+Each category defines a function that imports a module containing your hook handlers.
+Hardhat calls this function the first time it needs to run any hook in that category, which avoids loading the module until it's actually needed.
+If you have multiple instances of the Hardhat Runtime Environment, each instance will call the function once.

-Having the hook handlers in separate files also makes Hardhat more robust, as an error in one part of a plugin won't afffect unrelated parts of the system.
-For example, if `./hooks/config.js` were to throw because of a missing dependency, Hardhat would still be able to compile your project, or do anything else that doesn't use the network.
+Having hook handlers in separate files also makes Hardhat more robust, as an error in one part of a plugin won't affect unrelated parts of the system.
+For example, if `./hooks/config.js` throws an error due to a missing dependency, Hardhat can still compile your project and perform other operations that don't require network functionality.

 A typical file with hook handlers looks like this: